maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 3. Simple to author - you don't have to specify the whole route through the tree, but you _can_ specify the whole route through the tree.
 4. This can ignore output from answer tests.
 By design some answer tests give information about the specific input (e.g. missing items in a set).
 This is super helpful to teachers and for statistics, but wrecks testing of questions (each input gets a different note).

-TODO: add a button "confirm current test behavior" which copies the current note into a text input as the test expectation, and allows a teacher to edit (delete) any individual PRT notes which should not form part of the test case.
-(The authoring interface changes from a dropdown (prevents author errors) to a string input (more fragile).)

-The "confirm current test behavior" does not remove notes from answer tests.

-TODO: auto-remove notes from answer tests which contain calculations?
-Easy enough to tag those notes and auto-detect them.

-* We __anchor__ these notes to specify an expected start/end note.
-Use the range notations: `[...]` for both ends fixed, `(...]` for the end, `[...)` for the start, `(...)` for neither.
-* `(...]` would be the default if no wrapping defined (retains back compatibility).
-* Empty answer notes are not permitted, but the special string `()` indicates any answer note is accepted (rather than using the `any` string).

 TODO: update the _Tidy inputs and PRTs_ script.

 ### Add in a new keyvals field "test variables".